Trusted Charlotte Catastrophic Injury Lawyers

 - Severe bone fractures, crush injuries, or amputations

-- Burn injuries – including thermal, electrical, and chemical burns
+- Burn injuries – including thermal, electrical, and chemical burns, which can cause infections, adhesions, limb loss, and other permanent scarring and disfigurement.

 - Exposure to substances that cause hypoxia (lack of oxygen to the brain) or organ damage.